agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 Previously, multiple config files could be read simultaneously and merged with "higher priority" files being read later, and overriding the contents of "lower priority" files.

 This is no longer supported.
-Only one configuration file is read.
+Only one configuration file is now read.

 Where users previously created a local personal configuration file that supplemented a global system configuration file, they should now make a copy of the global system configuration file, edit it with